-• UNRWA - implementing agency, responsible for the coordination and monitoring of all activities, including regular and timely upward reporting, as well as representation and liaison to all key stakeholders nationally and regionally.

-• Government and state security actors, including general security, as well as informal governance structures within UNRWA refugee camp settings, which are responsible for monitoring and ensuring a stable and secure security environment for Palestine refugees, UNRWA, and its staff.

-• All PRS directly benefiting from the proposed project and indirect beneficiaries, including the wider Palestine refugee community, as end-recipients of the proposed action.

-• Education and Health sector actors in Lebanon.
+- UNRWA implementing agency, responsible for the coordination and monitoring of all activities, including regular and timely upward reporting, as well as representation and liaison to all key stakeholders nationally and regionally. - Government and state security actors, including general security, as well as informal governance structures within UNRWA refugee camp settings, which are responsible for monitoring and ensuring a stable and secure security environment for Palestinian refugees, UNRWA, and its staff. - All PRS directly benefiting from the proposed project and indirect beneficiaries, including the wider Palestinian refugee community, as end-recipients of the proposed action. - Education and Health sector actors in Lebanon.
 The Lebanese Ministry of Health (MoH) does not provide any service to PRS community in Lebanon.
 UNRWA will liaise closely with stakeholders also active in both sectors, aligning with national plans and coordination structures in the context of the Lebanon Crisis Response Plan (LCRP).
-UNRWA is in close coordination with UNICEF, in particular on the provision of medications.

-• Cash sector actors in the countries of intervention.
-UNRWA will liaise closely with stakeholders active in the basic assistance and cash distribution sector, aligning sector priorities as framed within the in the context of the LCRP as well as in Jordan.

-• Local and international NGOs and CBOs actors, and other UN Agencies, also operating in the same sectors and/or geographic areas of intervention in Lebanon and Jordan, notably targeting PRS.

-• The EU Delegations to Lebanon and Jordan and the EUTF Board and Management are among the key stakeholders and donors to the action, as well as partners in the implementation, monitoring, communication and visibility of the action.

-• Other donors providing support with which UNRWA will coordinate.
+UNRWA is in close coordination with UNICEF, in particular on the provision of medications and with the PRCS for the provision of hospitalisation services and COVID-19 related activities. - Cash sector actors in the countries of intervention.
+UNRWA will liaise closely with stakeholders active in the basic assistance and cash distribution sector, aligning sector priorities as framed within the in the context of the LCRP as well as in Jordan. - Local and international NGOs and CBOs actors, and other UN Agencies, also operating in the same sectors and/or geographic areas of intervention in Lebanon and Jordan, notably targeting PRS. - The EU Delegations to Lebanon and Jordan and the EUTF Board and Management are among the key stakeholders and donors to the action, as well as partners in the implementation, monitoring, communication and visibility of the action. - Other donors providing support with which UNRWA will coordinate.